A class of null space conditions for sparse recovery via nonconvex, non-separable minimizations: Exact recovery of sparse signals via non-separable penalties

-then every $s$-sparse vector $\bm{x}\in \mathbb{R}^N$ (except equal-height vectors) is the unique solution to \eqref{problem:PR} provided that the improved null space property \eqref{iNSP:nonsep} is satisfied.
-The recovery guarantee of \eqref{problem:PR} therefore is better than that of $\ell_1$-minimization. \end{enumerate} \end{theorem} The proof of this theorem is rather lengthy and is therefore relegated to Section \ref{sec:proof}.
-We can observe from this proof that the concavity and symmetry of the penalty function $R$ is enough to guarantee every $s$-sparse vector is a solution to \eqref{problem:PR}.
+The proof of Theorem \ref{main_theorem} is rather lengthy and is relegated to Section \ref{sec:proof}.
+Let us first discuss the assumptions \eqref{assump1} and \eqref{assump2}.
+We will see from this proof that the concavity and symmetry of the penalty function $R$ is enough to guarantee every $s$-sparse vector is a solution to \eqref{problem:PR}.
 For the exact recovery, we also need these solutions to be unique.
 Such uniqueness could be derived assuming $R$ is strictly concave, but several regularizations do not satisfy this property.
 Rather, we only require strict concavity (or strictly increasing property) in one direction and locally at $s$-sparse vectors, reflected in \eqref{assump1} and \eqref{assump2}.
 These mild conditions can be validated easily for the considered non-separable penalties; see Proposition \ref{prop:non-sep}.
 We note that \eqref{assump1} is weaker than \eqref{assump2}.

 On the other hand, \eqref{iNSP:nonsep} cannot guarantee the exact recovery of equal-height, $s$-sparse vectors with symmetric penalties in general.
 Indeed, it is possible that $\ker(\bA)$ contains equal-height, $2s$-sparse vectors, for example, $\sum_{j=1}^{2s} \be_j$, in which case the recovery problem of an equal-height, $s$-sparse vector, say $\bz = \sum_{j=1}^{s} \overline{z} \be_j$, would essentially have at least another solution, namely $\bz' = - \sum_{j=s+ 1}^{2s} \overline{z} \be_j$, as $R(\bz) = R(\bz')$.
 We therefore exclude the reconstruction of equal-height vectors under \eqref{iNSP:nonsep}.